 Again, a single paper has investigated the δ60Ni of euxinic sediments, but this is a small sink, and its isotopic composition is not expected to have a major impact on the global marine isotope mass balance.
 To obtain a representation of the euxinic sink in the open ocean, Vance et al. (2016) measured euxinic sulfide-rich sediments from the Black Sea and found sediments and Black Sea seawater have Ni isotopic compositions of 0.3‰ to 0.6‰ and ~1.35‰, respectively.
 In published marine Ni budgets, euxinic sediments are assigned a Ni isotopic composition of +0.45‰ (Ciscato et al., 2018; Gueguen and Rouxel, 2021; Little et al., 2020).
 While euxinic sediments are isotopically lighter than seawater, the sink is not of sufficient size to significantly alter the budget.

 The isotopic compositions of the major sinks are clearly less known than the sources.
 The Ni isotopic composition of the largest known sink, Fe-Mn sediments, encompasses the entire known natural range of Ni isotopic composition.
 There are only a handful of samples to represent the upwelling region OM sink and there is no readily available measurements of δ60Ni in pelagic OM.
 Work to better understand δ60Ni variability in Fe-Mn sediments and adding to the small OM sample set will surely be useful.
-But, what about the fluxes that have been often omitted from previous marine Ni budgets?

 Missing Components

-Hydrothermal Fluid

-Hydrothermal fluid has been suggested as a possible Ni source, but no data yet suggests that hydrothermal activity is of the appropriate magnitude or isotopic composition to account for the isotope mass imbalance.
-To robustly investigate this flux, each hydrothermal regime must be considered individually, as they may have different Ni fluxes.
-For fluids from high temperature on axis systems, to the best of our knowledge, the highest observed [Ni] is ~3 μM from the Rainbow vent field on the Mid-Atlantic Ridge (Douville et al., 2002).
-Ciscato et al. (2018) highlighted that even if all of the hydrothermal fluid was so enriched in Ni, assuming an axial flux of 3x1013 kg/yr (Elderfield and Schultz, 1996), the total flux from these types of hydrothermal systems would be less than 25% of the riverine Ni flux (calculated as 9x107 Ni mol/yr here).
-Vent fluids collected from six Mid-Atlantic Ridge hydrothermal systems all had Ni concentrations less than 2 μM (Douville et al., 2002 and references therein).
-In addition, there is no observed increase in [Ni] across the Mid-Atlantic Ridge from the GEOTRACES transect GP16, suggesting these types of hydrothermal systems are not a significant input of Ni (Fig XXX) (cite ciscato and geotraces?).
-Low temperature, ridge flank systems, which have much larger fluxes of water than the high temperature than the high temperature systems, also do not appear to be a source of Ni.
-(Wheat et al., 2003, 2002) conducted two studies exploring ~65℃ and 25℃ ridge flank systems and found a very small source (1.5% of the riverine flux) or a very small sink (-1.8% of the riverine flux, corrected for modern estimate of river flux) of Ni, respectively.
-However, ridge flanks of these temperatures (≥25℃) account for only 25% of the total convective heat loss from ridge flank type hydrothermal systems (and 17% of the total oceanic convective heat loss).
-The remaining 75% of the convective heat loss, and a significant portion of the fluid flux, comes from cooler ridge flank systems (≤25℃) which may create fluids with different Ni concentrations and could either be a source or sink of Ni (Wheat et al., 2003).